mxsafiri/nedapay-baseminiapp/README.md

 ## 🎯 Project Overview

-NedaPay Base MiniKit is a merchant-focused payment and loyalty platform that combines:
+NedaPay Base MiniKit is a merchant-focused payment and customer loyalty retention platform that combines payment processing with loyalty(offers) program features for merchants helping them to grow their business:

 - **Payment Processing**: USDC and multi-stablecoin support on Base network
 - **Loyalty Programs**: Customer rewards, NFT milestones, and engagement tracking